-Creating a cozy guest bedroom is essential if you have overnight guests this Thanksgiving.
+Creating a cosy guest bedroom is essential if you have overnight guests this Thanksgiving.
 Turning a barely-used bedroom into a tranquil retreat for family and friends is as simple as adding a couple of home comforts.
-Think of the things that make a house a home; a fluffy bathrobe and slippers, their favorite magazine or flickering tealights to help them relax.
+Think of the things that make a house a home; a fluffy bathrobe and slippers, their favourite magazine or flickering tealights to help them relax.
 A small coffee maker and fine china coffee cups will be a welcome addition to the room and will also keep your guests out of the kitchen before you’re ready to serve breakfast.
 Simply place them on a tray with a small vase of fresh flowers to recreate the feeling of a luxury hotel break.

 For the perfect finishing touches, look to silk eye masks, a heated blanket and a radio or television.
-To truly spoil your guests, consider the type of fragrance they like to wear or use in their own home, whether floral, spicy or fresh, investing in a room spray or fragrance diffuser in their favorite scent is a thoughtful touch that any guest will love.
+To truly spoil your guests, consider the type of fragrance they like to wear or use in their own home, whether floral, spicy or fresh, investing in a room spray or fragrance diffuser in their favourite scent is a thoughtful touch that any guest will love.

 Provide Bathroom Essentials

 Treat overnight guests to a visit they’ll remember by creating their own luxurious bathroom space.
 Nothing says spa break quite like soft, fluffy, crisp white towels and complementing toiletries.
 A mood-enhancing scented candle sets the scene for a relaxing soak, whilst new soaps, bath oils and fluffy bath mats bring an added touch of luxury.